tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

 * **Usage**:
 	* Used within the [VerifyVoteExtension](#VerifyVoteExtension) response.
-    * If `Status` is UNKNOWN, a problem happened in the Application.
+    * If `Status` is `UNKNOWN`, a problem happened in the Application.
 Tendermint will assume the application is faulty and crash.
-    * If `Status` is ACCEPT, Tendermint will accept the vote as valid.
+    * If `Status` is `ACCEPT`, Tendermint will accept the vote as valid.
-    * If `Status` is REJECT, Tendermint will reject the vote as invalid.
+    * If `Status` is `REJECT`, Tendermint will reject the vote as invalid.

 ### CanonicalVoteExtension